Configure the Picker

 Picker Example Scenario

-This topic illustrates a picker configuration example.
+This topic illustrates the setup of a picker based on Adaptive Search.
 In this example, we'll add an Account picker to a Create Payment page so that users can search for and associate an account with a payment record.

 In this example, you'll do the following: